Sai Durgha Tej: Early life and background

 Actors Ram Charan, Varun Tej and Niharika Konidela are Tej's cousins.
-His younger brother Vaisshnav Tej is also an actor.
 Pawan Kalyan and Nagendra Babu are his maternal uncles.
 Actors Allu Arjun and Allu Sirish and their father, Allu Aravind are related by marriage through Chiranjeevi.

 In March 2024, he announced that he is changing his name from Sai Dharam Tej to Sai Durgha Tej.
-The changed name is derived from both his parents names respectively.
+The changed name is derived from both his mother's name.

 Career

 Debut and early work (2014–2018)

 Tej made his film debut with Pilla Nuvvu Leni Jeevitham, opposite Regina Cassandra in 2014.
 The film was a hit at the box office.
 Times of India noted, "...
 Tej’s rustic charm makes his actions believable.
 The actor is particularly quite impressive with his dance moves".
-Deccan Chronicle stated, "Sai Durgha Tej delivers a mature performance.
+Deccan Chronicle stated, "Sai Dharam Tej delivers a mature performance.
 He entertains throughout the film with his performance and he has done this quite comfortably."
 He received SIIMA Award for Best Male Debut - Telugu for his performance.

 Tej had two releases in 2015.
 His first film was Rey where he portrayed Rock opposite Saiyami Kher.
-123telugu said, "Sai Durgha Tej’s electrifying performance is the major asset of this film."
+123telugu said, "Sai Dharam Tej’s electrifying performance is the major asset of this film."
 Tej's second release in 2015 was Subramanyam for Sale, which was successful at the box office, grossing over ₹33.95 crore.
 He starred alongside Regina Cassandra, for the second time, after Pilla Nuvvu Leni Jeevitham (2014).
 Although various critics called it "routine", Tej's portrayal was cited as "improved performance", "spontaneous", and "stunning".